Die-cutting

 Why choose die-cutting from Baddeley Brothers?

-Like letterpress, a die-cut element draws attention to the 3D nature of paper and the character of the material itself.
-Though it can produce unique results, it’s not for every print job.
-This is why it’s not very commonly used, and why it can be so distinctive.
 A die-cut can add a decorative element or a functional component to a design.
 For stationery or invitations, creating a die-cut silhouette for your suite may add interest and a vintage feel.
 Using a small punch-out within the invitation as a motif can be a nice touch (in this case, a modern feel).
-A functional die-cut might be something like a half-moon thumb hole on an open ended envelope, or a notch system in a folded piece.
-There are many possibilities for die-cutting, but the medium has limitations.
+A functional die-cut might be something like a half-moon thumb hole in an open-ended envelope, or a notch system in a folded piece.
+There are many possibilities for die-cutting, though it does have limitations in the curves and corners.